ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Key Configuration Media Type {#ohttp-keys}

 The "application/ohttp-keys" format is a media type that identifies a serialized collection of key configurations.
-The content of this media type comprises one or more key configuration encodings (see {{key-config}}) that are concatenated.
+The content of this media type comprises one or more key configuration encodings (see
+{{key-config}}) that are concatenated.
+Evolution of the key configuration format is supported through the definition of new formats that are identified by new media types.

 Type name: